RileyAlt/SQL_employeeTracker/README.md

 ### Installation

+You must Run `npm i` to install all package dependencies,

+In a seperate Command Line open run your Mysql login using `mysql -u root -p` followed by your password.

+SOURCE the schema.sql and SOURCE the seeds.sql to get your data set.

-You must Run `npm i` to install all package dependencies, Once everthing is fully downloaded you will run `node server.js` to start the terminal questions.
+Once everthing is fully downloaded you will run `node server.js` to start the terminal questions.

 ### Usage